SAJIB3489/mathematical-algorithms/week3-Z-transform/README.md

 After plotting, if you observe that the magnitude response is maximum at w = 0 and minimum at w = π , and the poles are near the real axis close to 1, then it's a low-pass filter.
 The zeros, if located near z = 1 , will create a notch at DC, but in this case, zeros/poles locations and the flat passband at low frequencies confirm the low-pass behavior.

+**Reflections**

+By plotting poles, zeros, and the frequency response of the digital filter, I learned how the position of these features shapes the filter’s characteristics.
+MATLAB’s visualization tools gave me a clear picture of filter type and behavior, making abstract concepts concrete and easier to interpret.

 ----------------------------------------------------